rogerallen/rajmipmap/README.md

 filenames are suffixed with "_1", "_2", etc.  Handles the non-square image case and should also handle non-pow-2

+I'm moving this code from https://bitbucket.org/rallen/rajmipmap to here.

 ## Usage

 ```bash